eriknovak/LM-EMD/README.md

-# Deneir Script
+# BERT EMD
-The template for continuous and integrated research
+The repository containing the experiment files for the explainable document ranking model using multilingual BERT and Regularized Earth Movers Distance.

 ## Requirements
 Before starting the project make sure these requirements are available: